 This Is How Trustage Term Life Insurance Works

 When buying TruStage term life insurance, you are not required to take a medical exam or physical as part of the underwriting process.
 The application can be made online in less than 10 minutes.
 All you need to do is answer two health questions.

 What makes TruStage term life different from other types of life insurance policies?
-The answer is, it terminates.
-Yes, your policy ends, and it does not cover you for the rest of your life.
-Term life only lasts for a number of years, usually 10, 20 or 30 years or until you reach age 80.
+The answer is it terminates.
+Yes, your policy ends and does not cover you for the rest of your life.
+Term life only lasts for several years, usually 10, 20, or 30, or until you reach age 80.

 If you pass away within the term, your beneficiary will receive the death benefit.
 However, if you turn 80 years old, or if your term comes to an end, the coverage is lost.